Freiling87/CCU/CCU/Scratchpad.md

 Variable field in editor, maybe with some basic setting variations (destructible, Investigateable, etc.)
 Locks access to the object as a Chest unless the player holds the matching Stash Hint.
 You don't know the object holds an item until you find the Stash Hint item somewhere.
 This could be in an Agent's inventory, or hidden elsewhere in the chunk.
+##			C	Sugar System
+Merchant Type: Sugar Only
+Buyer Type: Sugar Only
+Passive: Stinger (Calls cops if you sell or buy contraband) And also the entire Drug Dealer mod series.
 ##			T	Legacy Updater
 ###				T!
 Challenges
 Homesickness Mandatory & Disabled